 Cafeteria plan elections must generally be made before a period of coverage begins and remain unchanged during the period of coverage.
-The period of coverage is usually the 12-month cafeteria plan year, but may be a shorter period of time for a newly eligible employee or a new cafeteria plan.
+The period of coverage is usually the 12-month cafeteria plan year, but may be a shorter period of time for a newly eligible employee or a new or short cafeteria plan year.
 Cafeteria plans may not have a plan year that exceeds 12 months in length.
 Election changes must be permitted annually with the exception of separate dental and vision plans.
-In informal guidance, the IRS has indicated that two year elections may be used for separate dental and vision plans.
+Informal IRS guidance has indicated that two-year elections may be used for separate dental and vision plans.

 Cafeteria plan election rules are a MAXIMUM - not a floor.
-Cafeteria plans may be more restrictive than the regulations, but not more expansive.
+An employer's written cafeteria plan document may be more restrictive than the regulations, but not more expansive.
 Technically, a cafeteria plan may be written to prohibit any election change except for Health Savings Account (HSA) elections.
 Cafeteria plans must permit election changes at least monthly for HSA elections.
-Although other laws, such as HIPAA, require health plans to permit certain election changes, such as adding coverage for a new spouse following a marriage, an employer could require the change to be made on an after-tax basis.
+Although other laws, such as HIPAA, require health plans to allow enrollment in medical coverage, such as adding coverage for a new spouse following a marriage, an employer could require the election change be made on an after-tax basis.
 As a practical matter, virtually all cafeteria plans permit HIPAA special enrollment changes to be made on a pre-tax basis.

-Carrier rules may be similar to IRS rules, but they are not identical.
-Group health insurance contracts almost universally permit employees to enroll themselves and/or family members when:
+Insurer rules may be similar to IRS rules, but they are not identical.
+Group health insurance contracts almost universally permit employees to enroll themselves and/or family members in the following circumstances:

-- They first become eligible; - At annual enrollment; - For HIPAA special enrollment (not required for HIPAA-excepted benefits such as separate dental, vision, or health flexible spending accounts (FSAs)); and - To comply with a Qualified Medical Child Support Order (QMCSO).
+- They first become eligible - At annual enrollment - For HIPAA special enrollment events (not required for HIPAA-excepted benefits such as separate dental, vision or health Flexible Spending Accounts (FSAs)) - To comply with a Qualified Medical Child Support Order (QMCSO)

 Beyond those events, employers should check their insurance contracts to determine which events will permit an employee to enroll.
-Carrier rules for disenrollment are almost always more liberal.
+Insurer rules for disenrollment are almost always more liberal.
 For example, an insurance contract may permit an employee to drop coverage at any time.
-While the carrier contract may permit disenrollment under the insurance contract, the IRS rules may not permit a change in the salary reduction amount.
-Employers need to keep both IRS and carrier rules (as well as any internal administrative concerns the employer may have) in mind when establishing, modifying, or using election change rules.
-Not adhering to the IRS rules could jeopardize the status of the cafeteria plan, whereas not adhering to carrier rules could result in unintended self-insurance.
+While the insurer contract may permit disenrollment under the insurance contract, the IRS rules may not permit a change in the salary reduction amount.
+Employers need to keep both IRS and insurer rules (as well as any internal administrative concerns the employer may have) in mind when establishing, modifying or using election change rules.
+Not adhering to the IRS rules could jeopardize the status of the cafeteria plan, whereas not adhering to insurer rules could result in unintended self-insurance.
 In general, the HIPAA special enrollment rules are binding on the employer's group health plan and the insurance company under an insured plan.
-Other rules, such as continuation during an FMLA leave and QMCSO rules, are binding on the employer's group health plan, but not the insurance company.
+Other rules, such as continuation during an FMLA leave and QMCSO rules, are binding on the employer and employer's group health plan, but not the insurance company.

-However, in situations where an employer is required to provide certain coverage - such as a QMCSO - virtually all carriers will voluntarily follow the minimum requirements of those rules.
+However, in situations where an employer is required to provide certain coverage - such as a QMCSO - virtually all insurers will voluntarily follow the minimum requirements of those rules.
 Not as many are willing to be more liberal with respect to those rules or to permit all of the changes that the IRS will permit.
-Stop loss carriers are not required to provide HIPAA special enrollments because stop loss insurance is virtually never classified under state insurance law as health insurance.
-Some examples of situations where a carrier's underwriting rules may be more restrictive than the IRS (i.e., the IRS will permit a new election, the carrier will not):
+Stop-loss insurers are not required to provide HIPAA special enrollments because stop-loss insurance is typically not classified under state insurance law as health insurance.
+Following are examples of situations where a insurer's underwriting rules may be more restrictive than the IRS (i.e., the IRS will permit a new election, the insurer will not).